 - Foreshadowing: After M. Desnoyers' fancy castle is specifically stated to be "on the Marne", it's not hard to guess what will happen.

-- The Grim Reaper: One of the four horsemen, seen by himself after Julio and Julio's cousin are killed.
+- The Grim Reaper: One of the four horsemen, as seen after Julio and his last surviving cousin are killed.

 - High-Class Glass: Both the German general and the more junior officer played by Wallace Beery sport them, in true Prussian tradition.
 So does a lesbian (see Ambiguously Gay above).